NorESMhub/noresm-exp/README.md

 ## Usage

-### Automatic deployment

-the GitHub actions workflow (`noresm-exp/.github/workflows/deploy.yml`) automatically renders the content, pushes the rendered output to the `gh-pages` branch of the repo and hosts it on GitHub Pages when a push or pull request is made to the main branch

-### Local build
+### Editing the content

-If you'd like to develop and/or build the NorESM Experiments content, you should:
+To develop and/or build the NorESM Experiments content, you should:

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-3. (Optional) Edit the source files located in the `noresm_exp_book/content` directory
+3. Edit the source files located in the `noresm_exp_book/content` directory
+4. Push the changes to git (branch `main`) if you want to trigger the automatic build/deploy workflow

+### Automatic deployment

+The GitHub actions workflow (`noresm-exp/.github/workflows/deploy.yml`) automatically renders the content, pushes the rendered output to the `gh-pages` branch of the repo and hosts it on GitHub Pages (at [https://noresmhub.github.io/noresm-exp/intro](https://noresmhub.github.io/noresm-exp/intro)) when a push or pull request is made to the main branch.

+## Local build

+To build locally:

-4. Run `jupyter-book clean noresm_exp_book/` to remove any existing builds
+1. Run `jupyter-book clean noresm_exp_book/` to remove any existing builds
-5. Run `jupyter-book build noresm_exp_book/`
+2. Run `jupyter-book build noresm_exp_book/`

 A fully-rendered HTML version of the book will be built in `noresm_exp_book/_build/html/`.